7 Essential steps before investing

 6. Usability

-This element is key to ensuring that the user engages and adopts the technology.
+This element is key to ensuring that the user is engaged and adopts the technology.
 How do you want to present the information (blueprints, charts, graphs, reports)?
-And how would you like to interact with the result?
-For example, offering the ability to drill down into overall results in greater detail to find the root causes of delays in timing from overseas suppliers or making a visible post about the management of purchasing teams.
+And how would you like to interact with the output?
+For example, by offering the ability to explore in greater detail the overall results to find the root causes of delays in the timing of overseas suppliers or by making a visible publication on the management of purchasing teams.

 7. Continuous improvement

-Visibility is important, but it is even more important to have the option to improve visualization tools as the company’s needs adapt to new realities.
+Visibility is important, but it is even more important to have the option to improve the visualization tools as the company's needs are coupled with new realities.
 Make a connection between the specific use case and an important effort in continuous improvement that will undoubtedly empower users and show the value of the technology.

 Source: Gartner